dddrrreee/cs340lx-25aut/labs/5-dev-ordering/README.md

 There is in fact: *no guarantee* that (1) is *complete* before (2).

 Simple code example:

-First setup state:
+  1. First setup state:
      1. Setup a GPIO pin P as output, write a 0: make sure when you from from it using loopback you get a 0.
 This is no speed critical.
      2. Now set GPIO in P as input: do dsb so you are sure it is input.
         This is no speed critical.

-Finally, do the following punchline:
+  2. Then do the following punchline:
      1. In two instructions, change to output and write a 1.
      2. Do a DSB so you know (1) has completed.
      3. Read the input pin.
 Count as an error if it is still the initial state 0.

 How many errors do you get?